The management of projects and processes is one of the key parts companies face in achieving success in their activities.

 Their main objective is to measure, monitor and control processes so that they happen in the most effective and beneficial way for the company.
 Business management processes have a direct influence on quality control and, consequently, productivity.

 The execution of process routines must be intrinsically accompanied by constant improvement.
-According to Vicente Falconi, management consultant and creator of IMD (Institute of Management Development), routine is essential for the proper functioning of organizations.
+According to Vicente Falconi, management consultant and creator of IMD (Institute of Management Development), a routine is essential for the proper functioning of organizations.

 “Standardization and training of people must be done to the utmost.
 It’s important never to put anyone to work without them feeling safe in what they’re going to do. “